MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 - If all items are lists, a list will be returned.
 - If there exists an item that is not a list, a string will be returned.
-- If a value is null, it is skipped and not concatenated.
+- If a value is null, it's skipped and not concatenated.

 *Example*